theoneandonlycbuck/dish/doc/README.txt

         ~/dish/dishsrc/game $ dish game.dish

 if you are using option 2.
+Alternatively, the game can be executed from the source directory using the makefile:

+        ~/dish/src $ make rundemo

 V.     Configuring the Build